 - The assister portal only shows the initial status of a consumer's application.
 The information is not updated as changes happen within METS.

 - Assisters who want to be disassociated with a consumer cannot do so online.
-You must contact the ARC or Broker Line to process a disassociation.
+You must contact the ARC or Broker Service Line to process a disassociation.

 - The assister portal does not allow assisters to correct errors or report changes to an application that has been submitted.
 Assister must follow current procedures for correcting application errors or reporting life event changes.